esdraszx/yvideo-cicd/README.md

 * [Automation Script](#automation-script-steps)

 # Jenkins & Docker Instructions
-For the CI/CD pipeline that connects the github repositories to our server, we decided to use Jenkins.
-However, instead of running Jenkins in the host, we opted to use a container to add one layer between Jenkins and the host for security purposes and migration benefits.
+For the CI/CD pipeline that connects the github repositories to our server, it was decided to use Jenkins.
+However, instead of running Jenkins in the host, a container is used to add one layer between Jenkins and the host for security purposes and migration benefits.
-There is a docker image that already has jenkins installed, so we are using that image instead of creating our own.
+There is a docker image that already has jenkins installed, so it will be used instead of creating one.
 The first step is to get docker ready.

 ## Requirements

-Before getting started with docker and jenkins some steps might be needed
+Before getting started with docker and jenkins some steps might be needed.
+Create the directories that docker and jenkins will use in their programs and clone this repository into a specific folder.

 ```
 $ sudo su jenkins
+$ mkdir /srv/jenkins-data
 $ cd /srv/y-video-back-end
-$ git clone **this repo**
+$ git clone **this repo** yvideo-cicd **DO NOT EXCLUDE THE FOLDER AT THE END**
 ```

 ## Docker